-This paper is organized as follows.
-After reviewing some general framework and results associated with operator complexity in Section \ref{sec:OperatorC}, we focus on finding generic solutions to the Euler-Arnold equation that are perturbative in time in Section \ref{sec:pert}.
-We show that the resulting complexity for the time-evolution operator of a generic time-independent Hamiltonian takes a universal form which is bounded by linear growth at early times.
-This result applies independent of the algebra of the fundamental gates or the metric on the space of unitaries, allowing it to be useful to a wide range of applications in quantum mechanics and interacting quantum field theories.
-We demonstrate this general result by applying it to several quantum mechanical examples in Section \ref{sec:examples}, including qubits and free and coupled harmonic oscillators, as well as free and interacting quantum field theories.
-The appendices include some additional details, including a derivation of the Euler-Arnold equation in Appendix \ref{app:EulerArnoldDerivation}, a generalization of our perturbative result to time-dependent Hamiltonians in Appendix \ref{sec:TimeDepPert}, and detailed calculations of for the anharmonic oscillator in Appendix \ref{app:Anharmonic}.
+While we are not yet able to distinguish whether the early-time behavior of complexity we find here is sensitive to quantum chaos in similar ways, we do show in Section \ref{sec:pert} that the complexity for the time-evolution operator of a generic time-independent Hamiltonian takes a universal form which is linear at early times.
+In particular, we show that the subleading correction to the early-time linear growth of complexity always appears with a minus sign, bounding the growth of complexity to be at most linear, demonstrating a general feature of complexity for any system.
+This result applies independent of the algebra of the fundamental gates or the metric on the space of unitaries, allowing it to applicable to a wide range of applications in quantum mechanics and interacting quantum field theories, including integrable and chaotic models.
+Note that while some previous results for operator complexity have found linear growth of complexity for certain particular systems \cite{Balasubramanian:2019wgd,Haferkamp:2021uxo}, we extend these results to find that early time linear growth is a generic feature of complexity for any quantum system with any choice of gates.
+In particular, our approach allows us to explore the operator complexity of interacting systems, which have been difficult to study using other techniques. } We illustrate our general result by applying it to several quantum mechanical examples in Section \ref{sec:examples}, including qubits and free and coupled harmonic oscillators, as well as free and interacting scalar field theories. { These examples serve to demonstrate and validate the general results of Section \ref{sec:pert}, as well as demonstrate how our approach can lead to the study of complexity in new classes of interacting models.} The appendices include some additional details, including a derivation of the Euler-Arnold equation in Appendix \ref{app:EulerArnoldDerivation}, a generalization of our perturbative approach to time-dependent Hamiltonians in Appendix \ref{sec:TimeDepPert}, and detailed calculations for the anharmonic oscillator in Appendix \ref{app:Anharmonic}.